RenneManny/TA-AC-BACKEND-basic-authorization-TNaaah/block-BNaaea/index.md

 E xtend Assignment level 3 from prevoius chapter to

-- implement an admin dashboard to
+- impl ement an admin dashboard to
 - view all users
 - view all products
 - view all categories